onestardao/WFGY/Avatar/docs/README.md

 Do not do:
 1. Do not treat this hub as the packed master body.
-2. Do not turn docs into a research index.
+2. Do not turn Docs into a research index.
-3. Do not use docs pages to overclaim engine completion.
+3. Do not use Docs pages to overclaim engine completion.
 4. Do not assume operational clarity replaces deeper structural reading.
 5. Do not let docs sprawl become a fake completeness signal.